paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-058-diplomatic-security.md

 (2) establish appropriate overseas staffing levels for all such posts or missions for all Federal agencies with activities abroad (except for personnel and activities under the command of a United States area military commander or regional inspector general offices under the jurisdiction of the inspector 33 So in original.
 Probably should be capitalized.
 General, Agency for International Development).

-**(d) Federal agency** As used in this subchapter and subchapter III of this chapter, the term “Federal agency” includes any department or agency of the United States Government.
+**(d) Federal agency** As used in this subchapter and subchapter III, the term “Federal agency” includes any department or agency of the United States Government.

 ### Statutory Notes